 Task Action Why?
-When? (as planned) Report Drivers attending meetings and steer the project once a lead partner is identified. its management of this heritage fishery. meetings when required.
-To develop and complete Bristol Channel Fisheries Research and Management Plans The IFCA will steer the project.
+When? (as planned) Report To develop and complete Bristol Channel Fisheries Research and Management Plans The IFCA will steer the project.
 IFCA officers will host the project officer once recruited and will supervise the officer and workload during the delivery of the plans.
 IFCA officers designed the project and aided the submission and implementation of funding bid for the short-term (one year) employment of an officer to draft the plans.
 This project aims to describe the current situation and identify future research requirements, which would enable a move towards regional, EBFM in the Bristol Channel.
 The resulting Fisheries Research and Management (FR&M) plans will form an important baseline for the North Devon Marine Pioneer Programme and will set the direction for future Pioneer project work, and steer D&S IFCA's future research work in the Bristol Channel.
 It is hoped that the position receives funding and an officer is in post in April/May 2019.
-Five priority species plans to be completed by May 2020.
-A project report will be produced in 2020.
+Five priority species plans to be completed by May 2020.A project report will be produced in 2020.
 Initial plan was to have officer in place in May 2019, but the external funding stream, EMFF, only became available in November 2019.
 A FRMP officer was recruited in November 2019 and will continue to January 2021 as the project has been extended.
 A minimum of five FRMPs to be completed by end of January 2021.
-Fisheries Bill MaCAA: S.153 S.173 Sea Bass Conservation UK Project IFCA Officers will continue to help to engage local stakeholders in the project, participate in workshops and meetings when New EMFF funded project on Sea Bass conservation led by Cefas, which will co- ordinate a series of regional workshops to inform stakeholder-led data surveys using a variety of Project runs between 2018 and 2020.
+Sea Bass Conservation UK Project IFCA Officers will continue to help to engage local stakeholders in the project, participate in workshops and meetings when required, assist with survey design, and potentially take part in survey work.
+New EMFF funded project on Sea Bass conservation led by Cefas, which will co-ordinate a series of regional workshops to inform stakeholder-led data surveys using a variety of fishing vessels and gears.
+The results will provide information on local bass spawning areas and stock status and will help determine the regional and seasonal movements of bass.
+The project will establish local Project runs between 2018 and 2020.
 Project report is expected in 2020.
 This project is now complete.
 Cefas is organising a project wrap up meeting in March and results and outputs of the project will be shared then.
-MaCAA: S.173